itamim345/trends-now/README.md

-# I'm Abudl FAttah Tamim
+# I'm Abdul Fattah Tamim

 **In this project mostle it focused on CSS position, and also I have used flex and etc**